Understanding soundness and motivations in chess puzzles, problems, and studies

 1 Nov.
 2021 | by Peter Wong

 What makes chess puzzles, problems, and endgame studies sound – or unsound?
 Why do some puzzles seem to contain “sub-optimal” moves by the opposing side?
 Is a problem or a study faulty if its thematic variation isn’t apparently “forced”?
-These sorts of questions are often raised, and it’s certainly important to be able to distinguish between valid and incorrect positions.
-Afterall, the brilliant solution of a puzzle or a composition comes to nought if an alternative line solves as well.
+These sorts of questions are often raised, and it’s certainly important to be able to distinguish between valid and invalid solutions.
+Afterall, the brilliant play of a puzzle or a composition comes to nought if an alternative line solves as well.
 Understanding the issue of soundness also helps us to appreciate why certain moves appear as the main line of a solution.
-We will thus look at the motivations that underlie “best” moves and how they actually vary in tactics puzzles, composed problems, and studies, due to different goals and conventions.
+We will thus look at the motivations that underlie “best” moves and note how they vary in tactics puzzles, composed problems, and studies, due to different goals and conventions.
 We’ll also consider the limitations of chess engines and tablebases in analysing such positions, and see why the software’s purported solutions are often misleading.
 Once these factors are taken into account, we can make the right verdict on the validity of any puzzle or composition, and avoid some common fallacies.

 Three types of white goals